 You have certain chronic health conditions.
-You can call us to find out the conditions that qualify; and you meet one of the following:
+You can call us to find out the conditions that qualify.
+You must also meet one of the following criteria:

-- ◆ You have three or more of the HHP eligible chronic conditions - You stayed in the hospital in the last year - You visited the emergency department three or more times in the last year; or - You do not have a place to live.
+- You have three or more of the HHP eligible chronic conditions - You stayed in the hospital in the last year - You visited the emergency department three or more times in the last year; or - You do not have a place to live.